Are Toys Necessary?

 - Can the toy be used in a range of environments and by children from a range of different ages?

 I will admit that there are certain things that I believe enable play, encourage creativity and imagination and help guide a child to design and construct.
-I am sure you can think of more (and please do) but check out my list for some ideas.
+Here are 101 fun things to do with kids.
+I am sure you can think of more (and please do) but check out my list for some more ideas.

 Idea’s to enable play, encourage creativity and imagination